Revoking OAuth Tokens

 Other contextual information can be considered when setting the duration of validity as well.
 When a token should be expired before this time, it should be revoked.

-This tutorial builds on the configuration setup in the “Setup and Getting Started” section and the “Setup a Username Password Authenticator”.
-If you haven’t done those steps yet you can visit those guides here:
+This tutorial builds on the configuration setup described in the steps First Configuration and Configure an Authenticator under the menu Getting Started.
+If you have not gone through those steps yet, you can visit the guides by clicking on the links.

-It’s possible to run this tutorial on a custom setup also, but the URLs may be different, as well as the capabilities configured in the profiles.
+You may run this tutorial on a custom setup also, but keep in mind that names and URLs may be different, as well as the capabilities configured in the profiles.

 You will also need a client that can provide access tokens and refresh tokens.
 If you follow the code flow tutorial, you will have obtained both.